2022-11-10

 Proceeding in this way for all the 15 entries in the Contingency Table, we get the “Expected” Contingency Table.
 Remember expect is another way of saying mean !!

-of that cell.
-Recall the z-score idea: we subtract the mean and divide by the std. deviation to get the z-score
+Now, the Pearson Residual in each cell is equivalent to the z-score of that cell.
+Recall the z-score idea: we subtract the mean and divide by the std. deviation to get the z-score.

-, we need the value, the mean
+To get a z-score, we need the value, the mean, and sd.

-Now, the mean is the Expected
+Now, the mean is the Expected value, as stated, and the value is the Actual value.

-?
+What of the sd?
 In the Contingency Table, we have counts which are usually modeled as an (integer-valued) Poisson distribution, for which mean and variance are identical.
 And \(sd = \sqrt{variance}\).
-Thus we get the z-scores
+Thus we get the z-scores aka Pearson Residuals as:

 \[ r_{i,j} = \frac{(Actual - Expected)}{\sqrt{\displaystyle Expected}} \tag{3}\]